Eugene-Jou/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/yaml-config/rules/encrypt.en.md

       type: # Encrypt algorithm type
       props: # Encrypt algorithm properties
         # ...

+  queryWithCipherColumn: # Whether query with cipher column for data encrypt.
+User you can use plaintext to query if have
 ```

 Please refer to [Built-in Encrypt Algorithm List](/en/user-manual/common-config/builtin-algorithm/encrypt) for more details about type of algorithm.